 Last but not least, students learn to analyze many primary sources, both written and visual, and incorporate them in their exam essays.

-The course covers the the following chronology:
+The course covers the the following themes and chronology:

 - Native Americans in early America